MattRoger/psychic-game/README.md

     guessLeftText.textContent = "Guesses Left: " + guessLeft;
 }
 ```
-## Tech/framework used
-JavaScript and basic HTML and CSS

 ## Installation
 * :trident: Fork it
 * :sheep: Clone it

-## How to use?
- * Player Must guess a letter.
- * Each time the player has 9 guesses.
- * Simply  hit any letter on the keyboard

 ## Credits / Contact information
 * @MattRoger